mariam138/syncora_react/README.md

 6. Back to the newly created app on Heroku, click the 'Deploy' tab.
 In the 'Deployment method' section, click on **GitHub**
 7. Search for the repository and link it in the 'App connected to GitHub' section
 8. In the 'Manual deploy' section, click **Deploy Branch**

+### Fork repository

+To work on this repository independently without affecting the original source code, the repo can be forked.

+1. Open the repository to view its details.
+2. Click the arrow on the Fork button to show a dropdown menu.
+3. From the dropdown menu, click Create a new fork
+4. Rename the repository if you wish to do so.
+5. Ensure that the checkbox is ticked to copy the main branch only.
+6. Click Create fork.

+### Clone repository

+This repository can be cloned onto your own machine locally which will be synced with the repository on GitHub.
+This can be done to contribute directly.

+1. Open the repository to view its details.
+2. Click the green <> Code button to reveal a dropdown menu.
+3. A Clone tab will appear, giving three options to clone the repository: a.
+Clone via HTTPS using the web URL b.
+Clone via an SSH using the provided URL c.
+Clone using the GitHub CLI with the provided command.

 ## Accreditation